CGATOxford/CGATPipelines/doc/InstallingPipelines.rst

         # see help:
         bash install-CGAT-tools.sh

-        # install set of production scripts (well tested):
-        bash install-CGAT-tools.sh --production [--location </full/path/to/folder/without/trailing/slash>]

-        # or go for the latest development version:
+        # install the development version (recommended, no production version yet):
         bash install-CGAT-tools.sh --devel [--location </full/path/to/folder/without/trailing/slash>]

+        # enable the conda environment as requested by the installation script:
+        source </full/path/to/folder/without/trailing/slash>/conda-install/bin/activate cgat-p

+        # and uninstall pika, which we use internally for our dashboard:
+        conda remove pika

+        # finally, please run the cgatflow command-line tool to check the installation:
+        cgatflow --help

 The installation script will put everything under the specified location.
+It needs 15 GB of disk space and it takes about 35 minutes to complete.
 The aim of the script is to provide a portable installation that does not interfere with the existing software.
 As a result, you will have a conda environment working with the CGAT Pipelines which can be enabled on demand according to your needs.